 - Appeals Court Case Statistics

-As a public service, the Appeals Court provides annual case statistics for the last five years on this website.
-For earlier years, please contact the Court Administrator at 617-725-8098.
+Appeals Court case statistics for the last five years.
+For earlier years, please contact the court administrator at 617-725-8098.

 - Appeals Court Clerk's Office

 The Appeals Court Clerk's Office is located in the John Adams Courthouse and maintains the court’s case docket, case files, and the oral arguments calendar and is a source of information about court practice and procedure.
 Here you will find the hours of operation, contact information, and directions to the Appeals Court.